Andrehatlo/andrehatlo.github.io/_pages/about.md

 ### E-Commerce and Digital Marketing

-Having my own e-commerce site and trying to gain organic growth has made me efficient at SEO and website structuring for website traffic.
+Having my own E-Commerce site and doing my best to gain organic growth has made me efficient at SEO and website structuring for website traffic.
 Which again forces me to be creative and use some of my spare time to write articles about subjects that i've never thought about.

 Also i am very comfortable with Facebook Ads and Google Ads, which i've used to convert customers.

 ## On a personal note:

-I'm a 27 year old man who both loves a good laugh, having a good time and values my alone time.
+I'm a 29 year old man who both loves a good laugh, having a good time and values my alone time.

-At the moment I live in Drammen Norway, with my best friend and beautiful partner Hilde.
+At the moment I live in Drammen Norway, with my other half Hilde.

-Together we have a super funny thirty-five kilo, three year old boxer named **Mini**.
+We have a super funny thirty-five kilo, three year old boxer named **Mini**.

 <img src="/assets/images/fam.jpg" alt="my family"/>

 ## Hobbies:

 - Cooking - I love to both make food and eat
-- Ski, snowboarding.
+- Walks with my dog, while i question reality to keep my mind in top shape.
-- Keeping up with my favourite tv-shows.
+- Keeping up with my favourite tv-shows through services such as Trakt.
-- Playing and walking with my dog.
+- Playing computer games.
-- I've picked up Yoga in the last year.
+- Yoga has literally changed my life and I love it.

 ## Phrases i live by: